 Information about RI's New Practitioner Orientation here.

-RI Practitioner Credential, now the RI Adult Education Practitioner Standards for Instructors. what do you think? history of the project here; updates and an opportunity to share your feedback here.
+RI Practitioner Credential, now the RI Adult Education Practitioner Standards for Instructors; background and an opportunity to share your feedback here.

 This site was designed by Zachary Franklin and Janet Isserlis, maintained by Janet Isserlis, and hosted by

 the Swearer Center for Public Service at Brown University.